By using this site, you agree to the Privacy Policy and Terms of Use.

 7. It has a library to die for

-As mentioned on the County of Brant’s website, the library is “dedicated to cultivating a culture of community, literacy, knowledge, and understanding.”
-Since going digital, the library has expanded its scope to not only accommodate books but also films, music, and games.
+The County of Brant’s website mentions that the library is “dedicated to cultivating a culture of community, literacy, knowledge, and understanding.”
+Since going digital, the library has expanded its scope to accommodate books, films, music, and games.
 They have developed an online presence, sending out newsletters, organizing book club meetings, reading events, and providing various other services to the people.

 The library also conducts community-building activities and offline/online programs for both children and adults.
-It also maintains a Digital Historical Collection which consists of photo essays about Brant’s history.
+It also maintains a Digital Historical Collection comprising photo essays about Brant’s history.

 8. The Album of Honor